partageit/vegetables/documentation/templates.md

 - baseUri: the relative base path to access to the root of the documentation (it is empty, or it contains `../` or `../../` according to the document path level)
 - timestamp: the generation date/time in the local format
 - format: the template format name used for the current generated HTML file, e.g. `default` or `slideshow`
 - autoReload: enable the automatic reload when changes are done on the document.
-The Mustache tag is replaced only in serve mode, it remains empty when it is deployed as GitHub pages for example.
+The Handlebars tag is replaced only in serve mode, it remains empty when it is deployed as GitHub pages for example.
 - document: the Markdown document name with relative path, for example `folder1/my-document.md`
 - currentUri: the current HTML file URI, e.g. `folder1/my-document.html` or `folder1/my-document-slideshow.html`
 - versions: available format versions of the current document, as a list of `{format, uri}`.
 For example: